Will Sedgwick County bring back the mask mandate? - NewsBreak

 Community leaders said a mask mandate is unlikely.
 Instead, masks are highly encouraged.
 Vaccines, according to doctors, are the best way to fight this new wave of COVID-19 infections.

-“Right now, I’m just not sure if we are doing as good a job as we could telling folks what’s happening right here in our community,” said Mayor Brandon Whipple.CDC eyes recommending higher quality masks: report
+“Right now, I’m just not sure if we are doing as good a job as we could telling folks what’s happening right here in our community,” said Mayor Brandon Whipple.Wichitans and school board members react to canceled meeting over masks

 In just over a month, the positivity rate in Sedgwick County has nearly doubled.
 A number that health experts say this can continue to rise.

 “To answer your question, we’re not at the peak yet.
-We’re still in the ascending phase,” said Ascension Via Christi Chief Clinical Officer, Dr. Sam Antonios.
+We’re still in the ascending phase,” said Dr. Sam Antonios, Ascension Via Christi chief clinical officer.Wichita City Council picks new vice mayor, hears from county health officer on COVID-19, and approves North Junction funds

 “Doing more to try to increase access to vaccines so that folks who would like to be vaccinated who can be protected from severe illness,” added Whipple.